wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 3. Call the Wolt API for a requested restaurant
 4. Check if the received restaurant is online
 5. Send a message to the user based on the restaurant status
-6. If the restaurant is offline, continue checking
+6. If the restaurant is offline, add to a list of offline restaurants
+7. Continuously check the list of offline restaurants for a status change
+8. If a restaurant goes online, send a user message and remove it from the list of offline restaurants

 ## Setup our Project